MWATelescope/giant-squid/README.md

 Text files containing job IDs or obsids may be used too.

-You can specify the directory to download to by providing the `download_dir` parameter to the `download` subcommand.
+You can specify the directory to download to by providing the `download_dir` parameter to the `download` command.
 Ommitting this will default to your current dir `.`.

 To download obsid 1065880128 to your `/tmp` directory: